7 Things I Wish I Knew Before Starting an Agency

 If you’re a budding agency owner, or already in the thick of it, there are a lot of moving parts with this business model.
 And as much as I’m a fan of this type of service business, like I shared in the last episode, it’s not for everyone.

-When I started my content marketing agency Scoop Studios in 2016, I had big plans, and a lot of bravado.
-I thought because I’d worked for five plus years in an agency, and then had spent more years working with agencies in varied capacities that I knew what I was in for.
+When I started my content marketing agency Scoop Studios in 2016, I had big plans and a lot of bravado.
+I thought because I’d worked for five-plus years in an agency, and had spent more years working with agencies in varied capacities that I knew what I was in for.

 While that helped, and gave me a solid foundation to work with, I’ve learned so much over the last six years.